dilanka-rathnasiri/blog/k8s_series/3_k8s_replicaset.md

 # Kubernetes ReplicaSet

+In this article, we'll talk about Kubernetes ReplicaSet.
+Being familiar with the earlier articles in this series is helpful for a better understanding.

 ## What is a ReplicaSet?

-* A ReplicaSet is a Kubernetes object that maintains a specified number of pods of a given template are running at any given time
+* A ReplicaSet is a Kubernetes object that ensures a specified number of pods of a given template are running at any given time
-* A ReplicaSet guarantees the availability of a specified number of identical pods
+* It guarantees the availability of a specified number of identical pods
-* We don't directly manage ReplicaSets
+* Most of the time, we don't directly manage ReplicaSets
 * Instead, we use [Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) for managing ReplicaSet

 ## Creating a ReplicaSet with a Manifest File

-* Understanding the manifest file of the ReplicaSet is helpful for understanding how ReplicaSet works
+* To understand how ReplicaSets work, let’s start with the manifest file
 * Here’s an example of a ReplicaSet manifest file:

 ```yaml